vincentbernat/network-lab/lab-routes-ipv6/README.md

    "blame".
 This could be investigated a bit more since there are not many commits.

- - In 3.1, an important regression due to 21efcfa0ff27.
-The change doesn't look like it would introduce such a regression.
+ - In 3.1, an important regression due to 21efcfa0ff27 which effectively ensure metrics are allocated for each cache entry.